PrudhviVajja/Data-Science-Resources/README.md

 #### How to contribute?
 - [fork my repository](https://github.com/Prudhvi0001/Data-Science-Resources/fork)
-- create a new branch.
+- Create a new branch.
+- Add your resources.
-- Add resources in the specific folder.
+- Commit the changes
-- create a pull request.
+- Create a pull request.